KyleHeffernan/GameEngines1Assignment/README.md

 # Project Description
 This project simulates driving through a city at night.
 The buildings are audio reactive, as well as the ring around the sun in the distance.
-The city itself is procedurally generated using
+The city itself is procedurally generated using prefabs.
+There is also some PostProcessing for nice visuals.

 # Instructions for use
 Run the exe file.